koitsu/tcecosystem-guide/content/thorchain/queues.md

 ## Outbound Queue

 Transactions in the Outbound Queue are actively being processed by THORChain (i.e. not delayed).

 When a transaction enters this queue, it's assigned to an [Asgard vault], which then signs the transaction and generates the actual outbound transaction (on the destination blockchain).

 Once this process has completed, the transaction is no longer THORChain's responsibility.

-These transactions have an **AGE** field.
+Outbound Queue transactions have an **AGE** field.
 This field represents how long a transaction has been assigned to an Asgard vault, but not yet signed or having its outbound transaction accepted (on the destination blockchain).

-If neither of the latter scenarios have not completed within 30 minutes (or more precisely, 300 blocks ([SigningTransactionPeriod][3])), the transaction will be reassigned to a different Asgard vault and **AGE** reset to 0 minutes.
+If neither of the latter scenarios have completed within 30 minutes (or more precisely, 300 blocks ([SigningTransactionPeriod][3])), the transaction will be reassigned to a different Asgard vault and **AGE** reset to 0 minutes.